-Each week I take a question that you ask and answer it from the Scripture.
-Your question could be something about quiet times, a problem you or someone you know is struggling with, a marriage question, church, theology or a question about something you’ve often wondered about.
-Whatever it is, I’ll take your question and explain what the Bible teaches and give suggestions to address your concern and situation.
+Your question could be something about quiet times, a problem you or someone you know is struggling with, a marriage question, church, theology, something from the Bible, or a question about something you’ve often wondered about.

-There are two ways you can ask a question – Record a voice message or type your question in.
+There are two ways to ask a question – Record a voice message or type your question in.

-If you choose to submit a question (and I hope you do!), here are some guidelines to make this work for everyone.
+If you do submit a question (and I hope you do!), here are some guidelines to make this work for everyone.

 - Please keep your voice message to one minute in length.
 If it goes a little over, that’s fine, but please keep it concise and to the point.
-The recorder will max out at 90 seconds.
+The recorder will cut you off at 90 seconds.

 - Spammy, disrespectful, or antagonistic questions will not be considered.
-Please keep it polite, non-spammy, and focused on spiritual growth.
+Please keep it polite, non-spammy, and focused on Christian Living.
 Thanks!

 To leave a question, all you need is an Internet connection and microphone (headphone microphones work too).
 Don’t worry about your microphone’s quality—your job is to ask a great question!
 Speakpipe.com, the web-service we use to record your message, does the rest.

-I plan to publish at least one question and answer each week, but if the volume of questions is high, I might not be able to answer every question.
+I plan to publish answers to questions regularly, but if the volume of questions is high, I might not be able to answer every question.
 So if your question is similar to one I’ve already answered, or if it isn’t a good fit, or if I’m simply not an expert in that area, I might skip it, or I might just take a little longer to get to it.
 Thank you for your understanding if this happens!

 Questions about spiritual matters are often quite difficult to diagnose without a lot of background information.
 Obviously, in this situation, I don’t have the opportunity to do this, so while I’ll answer to the best of my ability, I can’t guarantee that my answer will be right for your need.
 Therefore, you’ll need to apply your own wisdom before implementing my answer.
 By submitting a question, you’re agreeing not to hold me responsible if my answer doesn’t provide expected results.

-Because this kind of thing is prone to disingenuous questions, if you don’t give me your name or you give a fake name, I won’t answer your question.
+Because this kind of thing is prone to disingenuous questions, if you don’t give me your name or you give a fake name, I may not answer your question.